 Restaurants with three stars

-Jordi Cruz has won a third Michelin star for Àbac, confirming his restaurant once again as the essential haute cuisine establishment in Barcelona.
+In 2017, Jordi Cruz won a third Michelin star for Àbac, confirming his restaurant once again as the essential haute cuisine establishment in Barcelona.
 He reached such heights by creating cuisine filled with expertise and sophistication.
 Take, for example, the egg with asparagus.
 Sounds simple enough, but Cruz has done a number on the egg that is something out of an R&D think tank.
 First the yolk is cooked at 62°C, then cured in salt water to give it just the exact subtle touch of salt.
 Served with white asparagus, a divinely thin slice of Serrano ham and a spoonful of caviar, it's nothing less than spectacular.

 Restaurants with two stars

 With El Bulli closed, what its former chefs Oriol Castro, Eduard Xatruch and Mateu Casañas offer in Distrutar is pure expert and emotional cooking that's a reminder of the mothership.
 The dishes are incredibly imaginative and made with tremendous precision, such as, for example, the famous macaroni à la carbonara made with ham jelly.
 Here you'll find an explosion of the senses carried out at the perfect speed.

 Raül Balam, son of Carme Ruscalleda, earned his second Michelin star in 2013 with this leading hotel restaurant.
 Like the original in Sant Pau, the concept is impeccable, innovative – and very Catalan – cuisine.
 On the menu you'll find dishes such as the veal 'fricandó' (beef fillet with mushrooms) with Scotch bonnet mushrooms and the Maresme shrimp with glazed tomato petals, a vegetable medley and toasted pine nuts.